adnicolae/HTMLCSS-Practice-Scientists-Website/README.md

-Change - HTML Website about different personalities that changed the world
+Change - High School project website to get acquinted with HTML.
 ======